-Like the end-states that emerge from the operations in all very large and complex systems, both natural and human-constructed, the future trajectory of the earth's climate cannot be not easily diverted.
-In this respect the climate system is rather like human societies themselves, which for the most part respond to new information and changed environmental conditions slowly at best, and often not at all.
-As we have seen, scientists want to know how the earth's temperature will respond over the longer term to an increase in the loading of greenhouse gases in the atmosphere.
+Like the end-states that emerge from the operations in all very large and complex systems, both natural and human-constructed, the future trajectory of the earth's climate cannot be easily diverted.
+In this respect the climate system is rather like human societies themselves, which for the most part respond to new information and changed environmental conditions slowly at best.
+As we have seen, scientists want to know how the earth's climate system will respond over the longer term to the induced energy imbalance resulting from the humancaused loading of greenhouse gases in the atmosphere.
 They know that other factors will influence this response, in a set of both positive and negative feedback loops: water vapor, clouds, and sea ice, for example.

-The parameter that interests them most is an expected doubling of the concentration of greenhouse gases in the atmosphere since the onset of the Industrial Revolution (with its greatly enlarged use of fossil fuels) in the late 18th century.
+The parameter that interests them most is what the climate system's response would be (in terms of future temperature changes) to an expected doubling of the concentration of greenhouse gases in the atmosphere since the onset of the Industrial Revolution (with its greatly enlarged use of fossil fuels) in the late 18th century.
 But in trying to predict when the climate will respond to this specific input, they run into the problem known as thermal inertia: Even if new inputs, representing human-caused emissions of these gases, were somehow to be halted at once and completely, considerable time would elapse before the climate system eventually reached a new equilibrium level in response to this change.
 Thermal inertia is related to what is called the "atmospheric residence time" of various gases, which is the amount of time during which a gas continues to react to solar radiation, trapping energy and causing the atmosphere to heat up as a result.
-Levels of carbon dioxide are the most decisive input in this process; its mean residence time is about one hundred years.
-In simplistic terms this means that, were we to decide at some point to try to stop the earth's temperature from continuing to rise by reducing inputs of anthropogenic greenhouse-gas (GHG) emissions, the positive initial impact of our decision, a halt in rising temperature, would not be registered in the atmosphere until many decades thereafter.
+In simplistic terms this means that, were we to decide at some point to try to stop the earth's temperature from continuing to rise by reducing inputs of anthropogenic greenhouse-gas (GHG) emissions, the positive initial impact of our decision, a halt in rising temperature, would not be registered in the atmosphere until some decades thereafter.

-In this context climate scientists started to refer to "thresholds" in the global warming scenarios, for two reasons, among others: (1) thermal inertia, as described; (2) the risk that, after a certain amount of warming had been induced by anthropogenic GHG emissions, some natural positive feedback loops would come into play, the most consequential of which would be the release of huge quantities of methane - a potent greenhouse gas - that for now remains sequestered in Arctic permafrost.
-Thresholds in the climate system, such as the melting of permafrost and glaciers, represent possible tipping points, that is, some attained levels of critical factors (in this case, global temperature) which when exceeded may result in abrupt and irreversible additional thermodynamic change, possibly even a "runaway" effect where the rate of change suddenly accelerates and cannot be brought under control.
-The thresholds most commonly referred to are either a 1.5°C (2.7°F) or 2°C (3.6°F) rise in average global temperature relative to the pre-industrial level.
+In this context climate scientists started to refer to specific "thresholds" in the global warming scenarios, for two reasons, among others: (1) thermal inertia, as described; (2) the risk that, after a certain amount of warming had been induced by anthropogenic GHG emissions, some natural positive feedback loops would come into play, the most consequential of which would be the release of huge quantities of methane - a potent greenhouse gas - that for now remains sequestered in Arctic permafrost.
+Thresholds in the climate system, such as the melting of permafrost and glaciers, represent possible tipping points, that is, some attained levels of critical factors (in this case, global temperature) which when exceeded may result in abrupt and irreversible additional changes, possibly even a "runaway" effect, where the rate of change suddenly accelerates and cannot be brought under control.
 As with every other calculation in a risk scenario, this forecast comes with uncertainties and probabilities.
 Some people who live in cold climates may respond to these scenarios by saying either that such a warming would be welcome news or, alternatively, wonder why such a relatively small increase could be considered by scientists to constitute "dangerous interference" with the climate system.
 The scientists' answer is, quite simply, that one should pay attention to the trend line, below: